necrotxilok/JSDataLayer/README.md

 ## Usage

-The application use a JS Class called RestCollection which allows to configure any API in back-end to load and manage data with simple methods in the front-end.
+The application use a JS class called **RestCollection** which allows to configure any API in back-end to load and manage data with simple methods in the front-end.

-Any loaded data will be cached in memory using a secondary JS Class called Collection so data will be loaded from server only once.
+Any loaded data will be cached in memory using a secondary JS class called **Collection** so data will be loaded from server only once.

+The JS **Collection** class will indexate all objects by **ID** making easy and fast getting data from the collection or interact with any operation like adding new items, update or delete them.

 Books are composed by 3 collections:

-- **CourseCollection**: Basic information of the book.
+- **CoursesCollection**: Basic information of the book.
-- **UnitCollection**: The units of the book.
+- **UnitsCollection**: The units of the book.
 - **ActivitiesCollection**: The activities in each unit from the book.

 This collections manage all operations with all elments of the book.